menu

 Demographics

 Elko is an extremely ethnically-diverse town.
 The people who call Elko home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elko residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elko include English, German, Irish, African, and Scottish.
+Important ancestries of people in Elko include German, English, Irish, African, and Scottish.

 The most common language spoken in Elko is English.
 Other important languages spoken here include Italian and Spanish.